Central Springs Community School District

 Central Springs Community School District is a rural, public school district headquartered in Manly, Iowa.
 The district is located in sections of Cerro Gordo, Floyd, Mitchell, and Worth counties.
 It serves Manly, Nora Springs, Hanlontown, Plymouth, and Rock Falls.

+It covers a portion of the Portland census-designated place (as of the 2020 U.S. census).

 History

 The district was established on July 1, 2011, by the merger of North Central Community School District and Nora Springs–Rock Falls Community School District.
 The vote to merge the districts, held on September 14, 2010, was successful, with North Central voters doing so on a 431–63 (85.35%) basis and Nora Springs–Rock Falls voters doing so on a 437–262 (59.95%) basis.
 These two districts had, since 2007, enacted a whole grade sharing program.

 "Central Springs" was chosen as the name of the consolidated district as the grade-shared secondary schools already used that name.
 The projected enrollment of the combined school district upon its tentative formation was 850.